ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 ![site_en_construction](images/site_en_construction.png){.thumbnail}

-When you install a web hosting plan, OVHcloud implements this page as an **index.html** file, contained in your `www` FTP server’s folder.
+When you install a Web Hosting plan, OVHcloud implements this page as an **index.html** file, contained in your `www` FTP server’s folder.

 This file is automatically disabled when you create your [1-click module](https://docs.ovh.com/gb/en/hosting/web_hosting_web_hosting_modules/).